selwynpolit/d9book/book/hooks.md

 This code is used to make a date range like `3/30/2023 -- 3/31/2023` appear as `Mar 30-31, 2023`

-The date values are stored in the field_date which is a date range field.
-This code is from the .theme file.
+The date values are stored in the `field_date` which is a date range field.
+This code is from the `.theme` file.
 Here we retrieve the starting and ending date values:

 ```php
 $from = $variables["node"]->get('field_date')->getValue()[0]['value'];
 $to = $variables["node"]->get('field_date')->getValue()[0]['end_value'];
 ```

-Here is the hook_preprocess_node()
+Here is the `hook_preprocess_node()`:

 Notice that we are creating a Twig variable called "scrunch_date" which we want to display.